BR-235 (Brazil highway): Bahia

 In the state of Bahia there were about 658.4 km of highway implemented, between the border with Sergipe and close to the border with Piauí.
 Until mid-2018, only the stretch between Petrolina and Remanso was paved.
 From the Temer government in 2017, but mainly from the Bolsonaro government in 2018, the highway gained logistical importance and began to be completely paved.
 In February 2021, 77.6 km were paved in eastern Bahia, between Jeremoabo and Canché.
-At this time, the project, divided into ten lots, which aimed to pave all 658.4 km of highway extension in the state of Bahia, had eight paved lots (from 1 to 8), totaling 530.9 km asphalted.
+At this time, the project, divided into ten lots, which aimed to pave all 658.4 km of the highway's extension in the state of Bahia, had eight paved lots (from 1 to 8), totaling 530.9 km asphalted.
 In August 2021, there were 62.3 km between the cities of Campo Alegre de Lourdes and Remanso receiving paving, with completion expected by the end of 2022.

 Piauí

 In Piauí, there is still a stretch of road that had never been implemented: 130 km between the cities of Caracol, Guaribas and Bom Jesus.
-In December 2020, 46.55 km were installed and paved between Caracol and Guaribas.
+In December 2020, 46.55 km were constructed and paved between Caracol and Guaribas.
 The remaining extension of the highway (82.96 km) is planned, from Guaribas to the city of Bom Jesus.
 From Bom Jesus, the highway continues for 290 km to the city of Santa Filomena, on the border with Maranhão.